emmahokken/computer-vision-2/assignment_1/README.txt

 This is assignment 1 for Computer Vision 2.
 We have chosen to implement this assignment in python 3.7, so this is a requirement.
+Our code can be found in the Code folder.

 How to run the code:

 First, run pip install -r requirements.txt to install necessary dependencies.

-Them, run the program by running python main.py.
+Them, run the program by running "python Code/main.py".
 Default parameters are set for running the ICP algorithm, without merging.
 Full list of parameters can be found below.

 -h, --help	-->   	show this help message and exit --merge        	-->	whether to merge the pcds